What’s The Difference Between Bubblers and Bongs?

 Scientific Bongs

 Scientific Bongs.
-These bongs are more complex than other bong styles, and come with features like ice notches, glycerin coil coolers, splash guards, and different types of percolators (like tree, inline, and showerhead).
-This allows you to create a more custom smoking experience.
+These bongs are more complex than other bong styles, and come with features like ice notches, glycerin coil coolers, splash guards, and different types of percolators.
 Some models also have attachments like dab bangers for concentrates and oils, making them a versatile option.

 How to Use a Bong?

 No matter what type of bong you have, the aim is the same: to fully enjoy your smoking experience.
-Get the most out of your bong with the following tips for the best smoke:
+Get the most out of your bong with the following tips:

 • Fill the bong with water just above the highest percolator slit or downstem opening.